rgibbons-dev/monsweeper/README.md

 ## Running the game

-clone the repository, `cd` into it, then enter `mix run -r "Monsweeper.main()"` into a teletype.
-There will be plenty of instructions that explain how the game works on startup. have fun!
+clone the repository, `cd` into it, then enter `mix run -e "Monsweeper.main()"` into a teletype. there will be plenty of instructions that explain how the game works on startup. have fun!

 ## Running tests